koverholt/cloud.koverholt.com/docs/posts/dialogflow-terraform.md

 command to make a REST API call instead of using Terraform to define the flow.
 This approach was used since Dialogflow creates a default flow when the agent is created, which Terraform isn't aware of.
 So, we use a REST API call to PATCH the default start flow and then modify messages and routes.
+This means that we can still use Terraform to templatize and trigger the REST API command, but the specific transition routes within the flow are not known or managed directly by Terraform.

 ## Summary